What is iron and why is it important?

 - Guys age 14-18: 11 mg/day

 What foods are rich in iron?

-Good sources of iron include red meat, eggs, poultry, fish, legumes (or beans), and fortified cereals.
+Red meat, eggs, poultry, fish, legumes (or beans), fortified cereals, and leafy greens like spinach are good sources of iron.
 It is important to know that your body absorbs iron from animal sources (known as “heme” iron) more easily than it absorbs iron from plant sources (known as “non-heme” iron).
 The best sources of iron in food come from things that might not sound too appetizing, such as beef liver and chicken giblets.
-However, there are plenty of foods that you probably already eat that contain iron as well.
+However, there are plenty of foods that you probably already eat that have iron as well.
 The following table lists some foods that are good sources of iron.

 |Food||Serving Size||Iron (mg)|

 |Beans and Peas|

 |Kidney beans (made from dried or canned)||½ cup||3|